By Susan M. Thigpen © 2012

-If you have a good story about any mountain/country subject, especially if it is an old time story, passed down through your family, or your memories of your parents or grandparents, please share.
+If you have a good story about any mountain/country subject, especially if it is an old time story, passed down through your family, or your memories of your parents, grandparents or an elderly friend, please share.
 To jog your memory, some good subjects are mountain weddings; a family recipe; holiday stories - July 4th Celebrations, Halloween, Christmas, etc.; stories dealing with pet farm animals; quilting; canning and cooking; school stories; ghost stories; coal mining; moonshining; humorous stories; tall tales, practical jokes; work stories; gardening stories - in short, stories that inspire, stories that are tragic, happy or just plain funny.

-History books record the big things, but the small, day-to-day events that shaped life in the mountains or country is often neglected and lost.
+Historians record the big things, but personal memories and the small day-to-day events that shaped mountain and rural life, are often neglected and lost.
 Those are the stories we cherish.

 If your story has been shared, on social media such as Facebook that's great.
-Our goal is to preserve stories forever in The Mountain Laurel Archive.
-A place where future generations can find a way of life that they can never experience except through your shared memories and archives like The Mountain Laurel's.
+Our goal is to preserve stories and old photogaphs in an archive where future generations can find a way of life that they can never experience except through your shared memories and archives like The Mountain Laurel's.